nandac/pandoc-reader/README.md

 For this plugin to function you must have Pandoc installed on your system.

-Please follow the instructions [here](https://pandoc.org/installing.html) to install Pandoc for your system.
+Please follow the [installation instructions](https://pandoc.org/installing.html) to install Pandoc for your system.

 ## Installation

-For instructions on installing Pelican plugins please see the [Pelican Plugins](https://github.com/getpelican/pelican-plugins/blob/master/Readme.rst) documentation.
+For instructions on installing Pelican plugins please see the [Pelican Plugins]  documentation.

 ## Configuration

-The plugin expects to have metadata at the top of every Markdown file in YAML format like so:
+This plugin expects to have metadata at the top of every Markdown file in YAML as format shown below:

 ```yaml
 ---